tmarissa/DATA-602---Diana/README.md

 # DATA-602---Diana
-These requirements to fulfill UMBC Data 602 under Professor Antonio Diana.
+These are requirements to fulfill UMBC Data 602 under Professor Antonio Diana.